Note Some products might not be available in your country or region.

 There are two types of docking stations available for Surface.

 - The docking stations for Surface Pro, Surface Pro 2, Surface Pro 3, and Surface 3 hold your Surface in a frame.
 To dock your Surface, you place it in the frame of the docking station and slide the sides of the docking station into the sides of your Surface.

-- Surface Dock (compatible with Surface Pro 3, Surface Pro 4, the latest Surface Pro, Surface Laptop, and Surface Book) is a port replicator with a compact design that doesn’t require you to dock your Surface.
+- Surface Dock (compatible with Surface Pro 3, Surface Pro 4, Surface Pro (5th Gen), Surface Pro (5th Gen) with LTE Advanced, Surface Pro 6, Surface Laptop (1st Gen), Surface Laptop 2, Surface Book, Surface Book 2, and Surface Go) is a port replicator with a compact design that doesn’t require you to dock your Surface.
 Your Surface simply connects to Surface Dock using a single cable.
 For more info on Surface Dock, see Using Surface Dock.

 Docking station models

 There are four Surface docking station models.

 - Docking station for Surface Pro and Surface Pro 2